pverhaert/syllabot/README.md

 ## Input Fields

 - `Language of the course`: The language of the course, e.g., "English".
-- `Write a course about`: The name of the course, e.g., "Funcripns in Python".
+- `Write a course about`: The name of the course, e.g.: "Functions in Python".
 - `Special needs to take into account`: The topics that must or may need be included in the course (can be left empty).
+- `Target audience`: The target audience of the course (can be left empty).
+    E.g.: "beginners", "senior web developer", "12 years old", etc.
 - `Model`: The model to use for the course creation.
 - `Nr of Exercises`: The number of exercises to include in the course.
 - `Nr of Quizzes`: The number of quiz questions to include in the course.